gvwilson/thirdbit/reading.md

 if you find them useful,
 I'd appreciate suggestions for additions.

-This list is a partial, incomplete, and inadequate replacement for what I hoped the "[Stuff That Actually Matters][stam]" project would produce.
-What I *really* want---and what I think tech desperately needs---is an approachable one-volume distillation of all this along the lines of Bryson's *[A Short History of Nearly Everything][everything]* or Conery's *[Imposter's Handbook][imposters]*.
-Producing it would cost less than the launch party for a new brand of phone;
-the fact that it hasn't happened is just one more sign of how desperately we need it.

 1. Karen Armstrong: *[The Great Transformation][great-transformation]*.
    Chronicles the critical centuries in which Confucianism and Daoism arose in China, Hinduism and Buddhism in India,